 What is financial planning?
-Gone are the days when you can just earn a good salary and live happily forever.
-In current times it is equally important to do proper financial planning and earning a good salary.
-We have seen people struggle to manage finances earning a great salary but at the same time, we have seen people earning decent salaries have excellent financial conditions.
+Gone are the days when you could just earn a good salary and live happily ever after.
+In current times, it is equally important to do proper financial planning and earn a good salary.
+We have seen people struggle to manage their finances while earning a great salary, but at the same time, we have seen people earning decent salaries have excellent financial conditions.

-Before you do any planning you should always make sure that you have emergency fund in place to take care of your needs in case of emergency.
+Before you do any planning, you should always make sure that you have an emergency fund in place to take care of your needs in case of emergencies.

 Financial planning is important because it helps you manage your money and reach your financial goals.
 It involves creating a budget, setting financial objectives, and developing a plan to achieve those goals.
 By taking the time to create a financial plan, you can make better financial decisions and be more prepared for the future.